Tuesday, July 15, 2025

 After failed attempts to get involved in activities in preparation for my daughter going to college, I decided to revive the Dilettante Club.
 This time, inviting one friend to accompany me to each activity.
 (So "club" is not really an apt descriptor, but being able to coordinate with even one person's schedule feels like quite the achievement.
 Leave me alone.)

 And so far this year, I've managed to try something new every month.
 I'll keep track of the activities here by updating this post each month and am cautiously optimistic I'll end 2025 with 12 new activities under my belt.
-I'm just hopeful one of them is not "Don red robe and rename myself Oftim."
+Here's hoping one of them is not "Don red robe and rename myself Oftim."

 The activities?